 What is the benefit to Hendricks Power?

-With the construction of the new Jackson Township Substation and connections to the North and South transmission lines, it will provide redundancy from the Heritage Lakes and Montclair substations, this will improve the amount and quality of energy being distributed in the areas surrounding the substations.
+With the construction of the new Jackson Township Substation and connections to the North and South transmission lines, it will provide contingency operation in the event of a transmission or substation failure.
+This will improve the amount and quality of energy being distributed in the areas surrounding the substations.

 Will construction of the transmission line and substation raise Hendricks Power rates?